EmmaJane22/memory-game/README.md

 ### User Stories
 * As a player, I want the game to be fun and engaging.
 * As a player, I want to be able to read the rules of the game.
-* As a player, I want to be able to easily navigate to the game.
+* As a player, I want to be able to easily navigate to the game and back to the rules if necessary.
 * As a player, I want to know if the two cards chosen are a matching pair or not.
 * As a player, I want to know how many moves I have used as I play, and at the end of the game.
 * As a player, I want to be able to replay the game inifinite times, with the cards in different positions each time.